 Role of individual differences

-Since the publication of Ali and Peynircioğlu’s study in 2006 music psychologists have become increasingly interested in alternative explanations for effects reported in the literature.
+Since the publication of Ali and Peynircioğlu’s study in 2006, music psychologists have become increasingly interested in alternative explanations for effects reported in the literature.
 Musical sophistication (Müllensiefen et al., 2014) could provide one such explanation.
 Musical training, for example, has been shown to be positively associated with the successful performance of musical tasks, including the decoding of emotional expression (Akkermans et al., 2019; Dahary et al., 2020).

 Expanding on our factorial model investigating the effects of emotions, lyrics and gender (Predictions 1-4), we used a linear mixed-effects model to test (5) the predictive effect on ratings of higher scores on the musical training and emotions subscales of the Gold-MSI.
 When both subscales were included in the model, emotions, but not musical training, made a significant contribution.
 This may have been a statistical artifact resulting from both subscales reflecting variance that might be caused by a general musical sophistication factor.
 When the emotions subscale was removed and only the musical training subscale was included in the model, it too made a significant contribution, supporting an effect of musical training for these types of tasks (Song et al., 2016; Vuoskoski & Eerola, 2011).
-In future research it important to disentangle the effects of these variables from each other and from musical sophistication in general.
+In future research it will be important to disentangle the effects of these variables from each other and from musical sophistication in general.

-our findings, we agree that musical training should be measured using tools informed by conceptual distinctions between the ways in which individuals can engage with music (Bigand & Poulin-Charronnat, 2006).
+Based on our findings, we agree that musical training should be measured using tools informed by conceptual distinctions between the ways in which individuals can engage with music (Bigand & Poulin-Charronnat, 2006).
 Our analysis highlights the importance, in future research, of considering theoretically relevant covariates that are capable of explaining variations in the identification of emotion in music perception.

 Conclusions